 With the teams, I indicated to them quite early that these business units were going to be sold and that I would be considering how they’re going to migrate to the new owner of the business.
 And I actually rejected an offer from somebody who was actually one of our original sort of contractors wanted to buy my SEO business and they had no intention of taking the team.
 They were just going to cut the team and keep the customers and the business and then bring that business into their own business.
 And I rejected that deal because I didn’t want my team to be made redundant.
 So I made a values-based decision there.

-So one of my selling criteria was that the buyer would offer everyone in the business a job in the new iteration of the business because I had already realized that generally when someone buys the business they’re going to say it’s going to be more of an asset sale where they’re going to take the bits they want and it’s a good opportunity for them to leave the bits they don’t want.
+So one of my selling criteria was that the buyer would offer everyone in the business a job in the new iteration of the business because I had already realised that generally when someone buys the business they’re going to say it’s going to be more of an asset sale where they’re going to take the bits they want and it’s a good opportunity for them to leave the bits they don’t want.
 And I wanted to make sure that my team were set up properly because they become very important to me and culturally I think it’s a good thing to do.

 Build a business for sale